WhiteTiger-y/CineVerse/README.md

   - **Live Deployment (Coming Soon\!)**

-      - The application will be deployed to **Vercel**, making it live and accessible to anyone with a link.
+      - The application will be deployed to **OnRender**, making it live and accessible to anyone with a link.

   - **Version 2.0: Account Management Hub**